yardstickpics/metadata/README.md

 This is a list of image metadata for the test suite.

-The files follow naming pattern `XX/XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX.json` where Xs are lowercase hex digits of SHA-1 of the image file being described (the first two digits are used for subdirectory name).
+The files follow naming pattern `XX/XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX.json` where `X`s are lowercase hex digits of SHA-1 of the image file being described.
+The first two digits are used for subdirectory name.

 ## Schema